Polyteam Semantics: Abstract

 \section{Abstract}

 Team semantics is the mathematical framework of modern logics of dependence and independence in which formulae are interpreted by sets of assignments (teams) instead of single assignments as in first-order logic.
 In order to deepen the fruitful interplay between team semantics and database dependency theory, we define \emph{Polyteam Semantics} in which formulae are evaluated over a family of teams.
 We begin by defining a novel polyteam variant of dependence atoms and give a finite axiomatisation for the associated implication problem.
-We also characterise the expressive power of poly-dependence logic by properties of polyteams that are downward closed and definable in existential second-order logic ($\ESO$).
-The analogous result is shown to hold for poly-independence logic and all $\ESO$ definable properties.
+We relate polyteam semantics to team semantics and investigate in which cases logics over the former can be simulated by logics over the latter.
+We also characterise the expressive power of poly-dependence logic by properties of polyteams that are downwards closed and definable in existential second-order logic ($\ESO$).
+The analogous result is shown to hold for poly-independence logic and all $\ESO$-definable properties.
+We also relate poly-inclusion logic to greatest fixed point logic. \keywords{team semantics, dependence, independence, expressive power, existential second-order logic}